-Sarah Fouts is an Assistant Professor in the Department of American Studies, director of the Public Humanities Minor program, and affiliate professor in the Language, Literacy, and Culture doctoral program.
-Fouts’s research interests include political economy, food studies, New Orleans, Honduras, ethnography, labor studies, and community engagement.
+Sarah Fouts is an Assistant Professor in the Department of American Studies, director of the Public Humanities program, and affiliate professor in the Language, Literacy, and Culture doctoral program.
+Fouts’s research interests include food studies, labor studies, New Orleans, Honduras, political economy, ethnography, disasters, and community engagement.

 Education